jubatus/website/source/en/api/api_recommender.rst

       Data ID.

-   .. mpidl:member:: 1: float score
+   .. mpidl:member:: 1: double score

       Score.
       Range of scores is ``0 <= score <= 1`` (less than or equal to ``-0`` when using ``euclid_lsh``).